terrimporter/MetaWorks2.0/README.md

 This version is a complete redesign of the original MetaWorks pipeline, with improved reproducibility, simplified outputs, and a fully containerized environment.

+Reference data is included in the Docker container and not stored in the repository.

 ---

 ## Features